-Government officials, Eli Broad, architect Frank Gehry and the downtown Los Angeles community today joined developers Related Companies and partner CORE USA to celebrate the start of construction on The Grand, a mixed-use development bringing new shops, restaurants, entertainment, open space, residences and an Equinox Hotel® to the neighborhood.
+Government officials, Eli Broad, architect Frank Gehry and the downtown Los Angeles community today joined developers Related Companies and partner CORE USA to celebrate the start of construction on The Grand, a mixed-use development bringing new shops, restaurants, entertainment, open space, residences and a luxury hotel to the neighborhood.

 “Los Angeles has always been a creative capital, and we see that story told through generations of landmarks—from the LAX Theme Building to Griffith Observatory,” said Mayor Eric Garcetti.
 “The Grand will build on this tradition as a bold expression of the future.
 It will bring investment, create jobs and embody the ingenuity that runs through the heart of our city.”